 The Marchman Act

-In Florida, the Hal.
-S. Marchman Alcohol and Other Drug Services Act of 1993, also known as the Marchman Act, is a method of emergency help for people who are deemed unable to rationally function, are a harm to to others or even themselves, or have exhibited a complete lack of self control around drugs and alcohol.
-The act provides the opportunity for the individual to receive an immediate substance abuse evaluation and treatment if necessary.
-This act doesn't center on throwing the individual away in a psych ward, but was made to be combined with an extensive treatment plan and work with professionals to support the long-term framework of a healthy recovery through court-ordered motivation.
-For many families all across Florida, when every single other has proved to be unsuccessful, this is typically the first stop on the long road to recovery for their loved one.
+In the state of Florida, the Hal.
+S. Marchman Alcohol and Other Drug Services Act of 1993, also known as the Marchman Act, is a legal method of emergency help for people who are deemed unable to rationally function, are a harm to to others or even themselves, or have exhibited a complete lack of self control around drugs and alcohol.
+The act provides the chance for the individual to receive an immediate substance abuse evaluation and treatment if necessary.
+This act doesn't center on throwing the individual away in a psych ward, but was created to be combined with an extensive treatment plan and work with professionals to support the long-term framework of a healthy and stable recovery through court-ordered motivation.
+For many families across Florida, when all other has proved to be unsuccessful, a Marchman Act is usually the first stop on the long road to recovery for their loved one.

 The Process of the Marchman Act in Naples Park, FL